 Take the fear of heights, for example; without it, our ancestors may have never learned to stay away from dangerous cliffs.
 Similarly, it’s possible that people developed the common fear of spiders because many of them are venomous, therefore encouraging us to stay away.

-According to researchers, one plausible explanation for trypophobia is that it’s an “evolutionarily prepared response” to things that resemble parasites or infections diseases.
+Thus, one plausible explanation for trypophobia is that it’s an “evolutionarily prepared response” to things that resemble parasites or infections diseases.

 For example, some visible infectious diseases — like chickenpox, scarlet fever, and some parasitic infections — leave small clusters of holes or bumps on the skin.
 An aversion to these could act as a warning sign to stay away from the infected.